survivejs/webpack-book/manuscript/output/02_bundling_libraries.md

 },
 ```

-If either process fails, npm doesn't proceed to the `lib` script.
-You can verify this by breaking a linting rule and seeing what happens when you build (`npm run build:lib`).
-Instead, it gives you an error.

 T> To get cleaner error output, run either `npm run build:lib --silent` or `npm run build:lib -s`.

 T> The same idea can be used for post-processes, such as deployment.
 For example, you could set up a `postpublish` script to deploy the library site after you have published it to npm.